 How do you help planned givers and their families?

-As a philanthropy officer, it’s my honour to work with individual donors, grateful patients and families, and foundations and businesses that share a passion for supporting Covenant hospitals and continuing care sites across Alberta.
+As a development officer, it’s my honour to work with individual donors, grateful patients and families, and foundations and businesses that share a passion for supporting Covenant hospitals and continuing care sites across Alberta.
 In a typical week, I work with donors across our province to help them choose the best way to not only support our foundation’s work but also get the best tax benefit from their planned gift.

 What does planned giving mean to you?